Modeling Rural Labor Responses to Digital Finance: A Hybrid IGSA-Random Forest Approach

 Abstract

 The application of digital inclusive finance in various industries, particularly in rural areas, is gaining significant attention.
-The traditional agricultural sector, which focuses on rural labor economics, is more sensitive to financial innovations due to geographical and other constraints.
-This paper investigates how digital inclusive finance affects rural labor economics by integrating the Improved Gravitational Search Algorithm Random Forest (IGSA-RF) with the Gini coefficient, Out-of-Bag (OOB) coefficient, and the Gini-OOB coupling coefficient.
-For empirical analysis, Jiangsu Province, China, is selected as the research subject.
-The findings suggest that: (1) Digital inclusive finance has a long-term positive impact on consumption, gross regional product, and the average wage index of rural workers; (2) There is a growing trend in agricultural machinery power over time.
+The traditional agricultural sector, which focuses on rural labor economics (RLE), is more sensitive to financial innovations due to geographical and other constraints.
+This paper investigates how digital inclusive finance affects RLE by integrating the Improved Gravitational Search Algorithm Random Forest (IGSA-RF) with the Gini coefficient, Out-of-Bag (OOB) coefficient, and the Gini-OOB coupling coefficient.
+Focusing on Jiangsu Province, China, this study uses rural labor economic indicators to examine the underlying influence mechanisms of digital finance on labor dynamics in rural regions.
+The findings suggest that (1) digital inclusive finance has a long-term positive impact on consumption, gross regional product, and the average wage index of rural workers; (2) there is a growing trend in agricultural machinery power over time.
 However, the study found that gender, age, and the development of labor-intensive industries did not show significant improvement.
-To further enhance rural labor economics, the study builds a framework based on the comprehensive application of digital finance, focusing on those in rural areas who are vulnerable to fluctuations in financial markets.
+The study provides a data-driven framework for understanding and enhancing rural labor development through digital financial innovation.

 Article activity feed